ResilientEcosystem/blog/_posts/2022-9-28-GettingStartedNexRes.md

     I20230215 22:35:19.273571  6307 consensus_service.cpp:218] receive public size:5 primary:1 version:1 from region:1
     I20230215 22:35:19.275673  6288 consensus_service.cpp:218] receive public size:5 primary:1 version:1 from region:1
     ```
-8. Access the KV service
+9. At this point, we can try to access the KV service.

-    Build the KV service tool.
+    First, build the KV service tool.
     > bazel build example/kv_server_tools

-    Create a client config
+    Next, create a configuration file for the client.
+This file will allow the client to access the client proxy.
+Note: in our ongoing example, the machine from where you are running all these scripts is going to act as a client.
     ```
     # kv_client.config
     5 172.31.80.182 10001
     ```

-    Run the tool to set a key-value pair value
+    Run the tool to add a key-value pair to the KV service.
+In the following example, the key is "test" and value is "123".
     > bazel-bin/example/kv_server_tools kv_client.config set test 123

     You will see the following result if successful: